eternalai-org/Eternals/README.md

 <!-- label -->

-To integrate your eternal dAgent to your existing `python project`, run the following commands to install the `eternal_agent` package:
+To integrate a dAgent to your existing `python project`, run the following commands to install the `eternal_agent` package:

 ```bash
 python -m pip install .